abdusco/abdus.dev/src/posts/fixing-wsl2-localhost-access-issue/fixing-wsl2-localhost-access-issue.md

 ## Automating IP renewal

-Everytime a WSL instance restarts, it gets a new IP address, so we need to keep hosts file updated.
+Everytime a WSL instance restarts, it gets a new IP address, so we need to keep the hosts file updated.

 ```powershell;lines=3,8